amcquistan/image_parroter/README.md

-# image_parroter: Demonstration Application Using Django Celery and Redis for Image Thumbnail Generation
+# Demon App Using Django Celery and Redis for Image Thumbnail Generation
 Code to go with StackAbuse article on using Django with Celery and Redis

 ### local dev setup